mpitutorial/mpitutorial/tutorials/mpi-send-and-receive/index.md

 For now, we will only make use of these datatypes in the beginner MPI tutorial.
 Once we have covered enough basics, you will learn how to create your own MPI datatypes for characterizing more complex types of messages.

-## MPI Send / Recv Program
+## MPI send / recv program
-The code for this tutorial is available <a href="http://www.mpitutorial.com/lessons/mpi_send_recv.tgz">here</a> as a tgz file or can be <a href="https://github.com/wesleykendall/mpitutorial/tree/master/mpi_send_recv" target="_blank">viewed/cloned on GitHub</a>.
-Go ahead and download and extract the code.
-I refer the reader back to the <a href="http://www.mpitutorial.com/mpi-hello-world/">MPI Hello World Lesson</a> for instructions on how to use my code packages.
+As stated in the beginning, the code for this is available [on Github]({{ site.github.repo }}), and this tutorial's code is under [tutorials/mpi-send-and-receive/code]({{ site.github.code }}/tutorials/mpi-send-and-receive/code).

-The first example is in send_recv.c.
+The first example in the tutorial code is in send_recv.c.
 Some of the major parts of the program are shown below.

 ```cpp
 // Find out rank, size